CHATHAM, Mass. – Trucks, like the GMC Sierra, are not what they used to be – and that’s a good thing!

 The Traction Select System allows the driver to choose from preset drive modes that have been tailored for different terrain or weather conditions.
 Selecting one of these modes adjusts Sierra’s transmission shift points, throttle mapping and StabiliTrak suspension to optimize performance for the situation at hand.

 Handling these responsibilities are the sturdy X31 Off-Road suspension: independent coil-over-shock up front and solid axle with semi-elliptic, variable-rate, two-stage multi-leaf springs in the rear.
-The brakes are four-wheel disc with electro-hydraulic power assist and anti-lock (ABS); vented front and rear Duralife™ rotors (13 inches in the front and 13.6 inches in the rear).
+The brakes are four-wheel brake discs with an electro-hydraulic power assist and anti-lock (ABS); vented front and rear Duralife™ brake rotors (13 inches in the front and 13.6 inches in the rear).

 All this adds up to a tough truck on any kind of road surfaces, able to clear obstacles up to 10.6 inches high and get you to wherever you want to go, even if the road ends before you get to your destination.